RafalUrniaz/HeatMap4kmeRs/README.md

 ## Installation

-Package is  available at the Python Package Index (PyPI) [HeatMap4kmeRs](https://pypi.org/project/heatmap4kmers/) or by command:
+Package is  available at the Python Package Index (PyPI) [HeatMap4kmeRs](https://pypi.org/project/heatmap4kmers/) or directly by command:

 ```python